Scroll Down

 Harvest

-Rainfall is clearly most important during the growth stages of the crops and the time during which the seeds are plumping.
-They can stand lack of moisture in the ripening stages.
+Rainfall is most important during the growth stages of the crops and the time during which the seeds are plumping.
+They can stand a lack of moisture in the ripening stages.
 This year at least, the long period of hot, dry weather – now officially a drought – began late enough for reasonable results for East Anglian barley.

 Testing, Testing…

-All over our region, lorries and trailers are loaded with high quality barley – probably some of the best in the world – and travel to Gt Ryburgh.
-Here they enter the gates of our maltings and go to the first port of call: the weighbridge.
+All over our region, lorries and trailers are loaded with high-quality barley – probably some of the best in the world – and travel to Gt Ryburgh.
+Here, they enter the gates of our maltings and go to the first port of call: the weighbridge.

 Illustration of a Crisp Lorry